mity/md4c/README.md

 The default behavior is to recognize only Markdown syntax defined by the [CommonMark specification](http://spec.commonmark.org/).

-However with appropriate flags, the behavior can be tuned to enable some additional extensions:
+However, with appropriate flags, the behavior can be tuned to enable some
+extensions:

 * With the flag `MD_FLAG_COLLAPSEWHITESPACE`, a non-trivial whitespace is collapsed into a single space.